morapelker/bluesnap-ios-int/README.md

 * Flexible and customizable UI element with built-in validations and card-type detection.
 * Helper classes to assist you in currency conversions, removing whitespace, and more.
 * Simple function that submits sensitive card details directly to BlueSnap's server.
+* Built-in 3D secure authentication.
+* Reguler payments, shopper configuration and subscription charges.

 To see an image of the credit card UI component, click [here](https://developers.bluesnap.com/v8976-Basics/docs/ios-sdk#section-custom-checkout-flow).

+## Standard Checkout Flow Using Your Own UI
+This flow allows you to build you own checkout UI.
+Please note that by using your own UI, you will be required to handle the data-transmission to BlueSnap as well, by using the BlueSnapService class for performing API calls.
+Some of the capabilities include:
+* Helper classes to assist you in input validations, currency conversions, removing whitespace, and more.
+* Simple function that submits sensitive card details directly to BlueSnap's server.
+* Easy infrastructure for 3D secure authentication.
+* Reguler payments, shopper configuration and subscription charges.

 # Installation
 > The SDK is written in Swift 3, using Xcode 8.